andreabbondanza/DewBadgeMiddleware/README.md

 It works with dependency injecton and factory patterns so you can also customize it as you want.

-By default you will find two base class, cookie authentication and jwt authentication.
+By default you will find two base classes, cookie authentication and jwt authentication.

 # Objects

-Here we have the list of objects for the middleware use.
+Here we have the list of objects for the middleware.

 - __DewBadgeAttribute__: an attribute class for badge request
 - __DewBadgeOptions__: a base class for badge options.
 You can extend with your custom options (see __DewBadgeOptionsJWT__ or __DewBadgeOptionCookies__)